Talos Kubernetes

 Installing Core Resources

 Once the Kubernetes cluster is up, we can start installing software on it.
 To simplify this process I just run the provision/core/install.sh script.
-This will install all of the resources in the cluster/core directory.
+This will install all of the resources in the cluster/argocd directory.
 Once this is ran initially, ArgoCD will take care of syncing all resources, so you should never need to run this provision core install script again.

 Bootstrapping 1Password credentials